Recap / Community S1 E24: English as a Second Language

 Exactly like... ah hell I can't stay mad at you.

 - Unfortunate Implications: The black male of the group is pressured to drop out of school.
 This is done for parody however, and lampshaded in that Troy thinks the idea of dropping out of college to become a plumber is ridiculous.

 - Who Names Their Kid "Dude"?: Britta

-- Whole Plot Reference: Troy's subplot in "English As A Second Language" is Good Will Hunting with faucets.
+- Whole Plot Reference: Troy's subplot in "English As A Second Language" is a parody of Good Will Hunting with faucets.
 So really, just in reverse.

 - Wouldn't Hit a Girl: